kredar/kredar.github.io/_posts/2021-10-13-conversational-ai.md

 - Software developers
 - Machine Learning developers

+So why we don't see a chatbot on every enterprise website?
+The answer is simple - Conversational AI is complex and requires substantial investment to implement it properly - from choosing the right conversational AI platform to getting the right talent to implement, and monitor and optimize the experience.

 To summarize, implementing Conversational AI is not an easy task and implementing great conversational UX is even more complicated.
 Lack of talent is a major reason why many of the enterprise companies don't have conversational AI implementations.
 There some courses and Many companies are working on training conversational ux designers, bot developers